ShaneGaymon28/CPSC-3750/Project1/README.md

 * Use a image tag to load an image that is hosted on same box
 * Set a background color that is not white

+## index.html:
+* HTML page that is hosted on the AWS server